Home >

 Although Tecumseh would fight with the British and American settlers against the French, he would later realize it was the Americans that posed the greatest threat to the native peoples.

-By 1800 Tecumseh realized that it was critical for Native Americans to united against this increasing threat of the Americans.
+By 1800 Tecumseh realized that it was critical for Native Americans to unite against this increasing threat of the Americans.
 He then set out to create an alliance between all the Native Americans.
 For 10 years or so, Tecumseh traveled across the country trying to accomplish this alliance.

 During these travels, Tecumseh was able to move throughout the country by changing his appearance to mirror those around him.
 When he was in the midst of Americans, he wore American clothes.
 Part of his tactics were to keep the peace between the indians and the whites until his confederation of Native Americans could be realized.